About

 It was Lourdes who encouraged me

-I already had a narrow and personal relation with the Down foundation, even before I opened the restaurant.
-As a matter of fact, it was my personal idea to open a restaurant with employees with a disability as one of the core components of the company.
-I discussed my idea with Lourdes, an employment specialist at the Down foundation, and she really supported me in shaping the concept of the restaurant.
-I was also in contact with other foundations, such as the one for the care of people with cerebral palsy, and exploring ways of collaboration.
+“Even before I opened the restaurant, I was already connected to the Down Foundation in a close and personal way.
+In fact, it was my idea to open a restaurant where people with disabilities would be among the employees.
+I discussed my idea with Lourdes, an employment specialist at the Down’s Syndrome Association, who provided valuable support in shaping the concept of the restaurant.
+I was also in contact with other foundations, such as one that cares for people with cerebral palsy, exploring ways we could collaborate.”

 The internship is key